bor0/gidti/manuscript/chapter4.md

 I> ### Definition 3
 I>
-I> A total function is a function that:
+I> A total function is a function that terminates (or returns a value) for all possible inputs.
-I>
-I> 1.
-Terminates for all possible inputs
-I> 1.
-Returns a value of a potentially infinite result

-Analogously to the definition above, a partial function is one that does not hold for at least one of the points stated in it.
+Analogously to the definition above, a partial function is one that does not have a definition for at least one input.
 If a function is total, its type can be understood as a precise description of what that function does.
 Idris differentiates total from partial functions.
 As an example, if we assume that we have a function that returns a `String`, then:

 1. If it's total, it will return a `String` in finite time
 1. If it's partial, then unless it crashes or enters in an infinite loop, it will return a `String`